Helping Responders in Need: Information for Behavioral Health Professionals

 Photos courtesy of Lauralee Veitch

 Through this effort, the NVFC maintains the Directory of Behavioral Health Professionals as a resource for emergency responders and their families who need help.
 The providers included in the directory are ready and equipped to help first responders either by taking a special online training course or because they have firsthand experience with the emergency services.
+Provider types include psychologists, social workers, peer support specialists, chaplains, and other behavioral health professionals.

 You can be part of this solution for emergency responders and their families in need.
 Follow these steps to be added the directory to help our local heroes: